Close Menu

 2. Marginal adjustment, that is, you have minimal capacity to adapt to changes in your environment or to demands that are not already part of your daily life.

-The most important part of the listing for dysthymia is to prove Part C. Section C is where the SSA acknowledges that depressive symptoms can last for 2 years.
+The most important part of the listing for dysthymia is to prove the Part C criteria.
+Part C is where the SSA acknowledges that depressive symptoms can last for 2 years.
 The same section also shows that your symptoms make it difficult adapt to changes.
 And, that you may need significant therapy and treatment to deal with your mental condition.
 If that is the case for you, then your dysthymia may meet or equal listing 12.04 under Part C.

 WHAT EVIDENCE DO YOU NEED TO WIN DYSTHYMIA BENEFITS?